-We followed the methodology of the a priori 1994 study protocol (amended in 1996 to accept a reduced sample size).
+We followed the methodology of the a priori 1994 study protocol.
 It did not provide explicit statistical hypotheses (null hypotheses and alternative hypotheses); nor were there justifications for the proposed statistical approaches or statistical assumptions underlying them.

-One of the two primary efficacy variables, proportion of responders (response), and one secondary efficacy variable, proportion of patients relapsing, were treated as categorical variables.
-The second primary efficacy variable, change in total HAM-D score over the acute phase, and the remaining secondary efficacy variables were treated as continuous variables.
+The primary efficacy variable, proportion of responders (response), and the secondary efficacy variable, proportion of patients relapsing were treated as categorical variables.
+The primary efficacy variable, change in total HAM-D score over the acute phase, and the remaining secondary efficacy variables were treated as continuous variables.

 In accordance with the protocol, the continuous variables were analyzed using parametric analysis of variance (ANOVA) with effects in the model including treatment, investigator, and treatment by investigator interaction.
-Pairwise comparisons were not done if the omnibus (overall) ANOVA was not statistically significant (two-sided p<0.05), as specified by the protocol (we acknowledge differing opinions about this issue in the statistical literature [22] so we included them in the online Appendix 2 for completeness).
+Pairwise comparisons were not done if the omnibus (overall) ANOVA was not statistically significant (two-sided p<0.05), as specified by the protocol (we acknowledge differing opinions about this issue in the statistical literature).
 The categorical variable was analyzed using logistic regression, with the same effects included.
 In either case, if the treatment by investigator interaction resulted in a two-sided p value >0.10, the interaction term was dropped from the model.
-All statistical tests were done using the Linear Model (LM) and General Linear Models (GLM) procedures of the R statistical package (version 2.15.2)[23] as provided by GSK.
+All statistical tests were done using the Linear Model (LM) and General Linear Models (GLM) procedures of the R statistical package (version 2.15.2)[22] as provided by GSK.

-For the relapse rate analyses, we included all responders (HAM-D $\leq$ 8 or $\geq$ 50% reduction in symptoms) meeting the original criteria for entry to the continuation phase of the study.
-Patients were considered to have relapsed if they no longer met the responder criteria (HAM-D $\leq$ 8 or $\geq$ 50% reduction in symptoms) or if they were withdrawn for 'Intentional Overdose'.
+For the relapse rate analyses, we included all responders (HAM-D \leq 8 or \geq 50% reduction in symptoms) meeting the original criteria for entry to the continuation phase of the study.
+Patients were considered to have relapsed if they no longer met the responder criteria (HAM-D \leq 8 or \geq 50% reduction in symptoms) or if they were withdrawn for 'Intentional Overdose'.